EthanJamesLew/Convolution/README.md

    **MainGUI**

-     A event based gui (librocket/CEGUI/Qt) to load images and interact with a convolution matrix graphically.
+     An event based gui (librocket/CEGUI/Qt) to load images and interact with a convolution matrix graphically.

 # Resources